Adam-Grz/behave-adamg-parallel/README.md

 format = plain
 which outputs an .xml in /reports folder.

-This script then grabs the .xml files from the /reports folder and creates an HTML report under TestReports/[datetime]/
+This script then grabs the .xml files from the /reports folder and creates an HTML report under TestReports/[datetime]/ using a free template I found online at http://www.htmltemplates.net

 I am not a programmer, and this script is terribly written.
 Hold your hate, I don't care.
 It does what I want it to.